wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 I> ### Python 2 and 3 `import` Differences
 I>
 I> Be careful: differences exist between how you parse URLs and obtain responses from remote servers.
 Python 3 [tided up the `urllib` package which we use](http://stackoverflow.com/a/2792652).
-As you work through the code below, ensure you only use the code for the particular version of Python you are using - look for the comments at the end of lines where differences may exist.
+As you work through the code below, ensure you only use the code for the particular version of Python you are using - look for the comments at the end of lines where differences may exist (`Py2.7.x` for Python 2.7.x, and `py3` for Python 3).
 I>
-I> So, another friendly reminder: don't simply copy and paste code!
+I> So, another friendly reminder: *don't simply copy and paste code!*

 {lang="python",linenos=off}
 	import json
-	import urllib, urllib2  # Python 2.7.x import
+	import urllib, urllib2  # Py2.7.x
-	import urllib  # Python 3 import
+	import urllib  # Py3

 	# Add your Microsoft Account Key to a file called bing.key